vicngan/genomic_foundation_ai/README.md

 -   **New Analysis Runs**: Submit DNA sequences, FASTA files, or genomic regions for AI-powered predictions.
 -   **Detailed Results**: View prediction scores, confidence assessments, and evidence panels with links to external databases like UCSC and Ensembl.
 -   **Research Notebook**: A rich-text notebook to document research, embed result snapshots, and track version history for reproducibility.
--   **AI Assistant**: An integrated chat interface powered by Qwen3 (via vLLM) that helps explain results, compare analyses, answer questions about genomic research, and guide users through the prediction system.
-The AI is trained to reference only backend capabilities and prediction outputs.
+-   **AI Assistant**: An integrated chat interface powered by Qwen3 (via vLLM) that helps explain results, compare analyses, and guide users through the prediction system using backend-only capabilities.
+-   **LLM Request Queue**: The chat panel supports queued prompts.
+You can submit multiple messages while a response is running, and requests are processed in order.
+-   **Training Prompt Shortcuts**: The chat panel includes one-click starter prompts based on current training examples (confidence, versions, job tracking, and workflow guidance).

 ## 🏛️ Architecture